 #5 – Reward yourself

 This is SOOOO important.
 People tend to do better when they are given positive reinforcement.
 Don’t just reward yourself after you finish the half marathon (that better be a big reward), reward yourself as you go.
 One of the things I do every single day is put a sticker over the workout I just completed.
 It’s seriously amazing how even that little action makes me smile as I cover up the workout with a bright and shiny star.

 I also like to treat myself to a nice nap after a long run, a couple of hours of binge watching my favorite show on Netflix after I finish an entire week’s training, and other small things like that.
 It could even be just as simple as pouring yourself a big glass of your favorite drink for completing a workout you didn’t want to do.
 If none of these seem like a reward to you, maybe one of these workout reward ideas will.
 It really doesn’t matter what it is as long as it seems like a reward to you, something that helps you correlate running with positive things.

 Bonus – Run to great music

 Running to great music just makes running easier.
-I shared my favorite running playlist a couple of weeks ago that can help you get started with creating your own.
+I shared 60+ of the best running songs a couple of weeks ago that can help you get started with creating your own.
 And just recently I shared an awesome list of 25 workout songs that are perfect for strength training, which is a huge part of your training!